TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataProcessing/RecordTransformationProcessor.rst

     :type: :ref:`data-type-string` / :ref:`stdWrap`
     :Default: 'record' or 'records'

-    The target variable where the resolved record objects are contained if empty, 'record' or 'records' (if multiple records are given) is used.
+    The target variable containing the resolved record objects.
+    If empty, 'record' or 'records' (if multiple records are given) is used.

 ..  confval:: if
     :name: RecordTransformationProcessor-if